needle-mirror/com.unity.2d.animation/Documentation~/index.md

 ![](images/2D-optional-perf-boost-hidden.png)<br/>

 The package has been tested with [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest) version 1.4.1 and [Collections](https://docs.unity3d.com/Packages/com.unity.collections@latest) version 0.9.0-preview.6.
-However if you encounter an bugs, you may switch back to the previous implementation by clearing the __Enable batching__ option.
+However if you encounter any bugs, you can turn the optional performance boost off by clearing the __Enable batching__ option.